Quantum Approaches to Consciousness

 \[\begin{gather} [\mathbf{ma}] \quad [\mathbf{me}] \\ \searrow\nwarrow \swarrow\nearrow \\ [\mathbf{mame}] \end{gather}\]

-This third category, here denoted [mame], is often regarded as being neutral with respect to the distinction between [ma] and [me], i.e., psychophysically neutral.
-In scenario (B), issues of reduction and emergence concern the relation between the unseparated “background reality” [mame] and the distinguished aspects [ma] and [me].
+This third category, here denoted [mame], is regarded as being neutral with respect to the distinction between [ma] and [me], i.e., psychophysically neutral.
+In scenario (B), issues of reduction and emergence concern the relation between the undivided “background reality” [mame] and the distinguished aspects [ma] and [me].

-Such “dual aspect” frameworks of thinking have received increasing attention in contempory discussion, and they have a long tradition reaching back as far as to Spinoza.
+Such “dual-aspect” frameworks of thinking have received increasing attention in contemporary discussion.
+In occidental philosophy, they have a long tradition reaching back as far as to Spinoza (1677) and Schelling (1809).
 In the early days of psychophysics, Fechner (1861) and Wundt (1911) advocated related views.
 Whitehead, the modern pioneer of process philosophy, referred to mental and physical poles of “actual occasions”, which themselves transcend their bipolar appearances (Whitehead 1978).
-Many approaches in the tradition of Feigl (1967) and Smart (1963), called “identity theories”, conceive mental and material states as essentially identical “central states”, yet considered from different perspectives.
-Other variants of this idea have been suggested by Jung and Pauli (1955) [see also Meier (2001)], involving Jung’s conception of a psychophysically neutral, archetypal order, or by Bohm and Hiley (Bohm 1990; Bohm and Hiley 1993; Hiley 2001), referring to an implicate order which unfolds into the different explicate domains of the mental and the material.
+Many approaches in the tradition of Feigl (1967) and Smart (1963), called “identity theories”, conceive mental and material states as differentiated descendants of “central states”.
+Other variants of this idea, focusing on quantum ideas, have been suggested by (a) Jung and Pauli (1955) [see also Meier (2001)], involving Jung’s conception of a psychophysically neutral, archetypal order, by (b) approaches toward a neither-mental-nor-material base reality by Eddington (1946) and Wheeler (1994), and by (c) Bohm and Hiley (Bohm 1990; Bohm and Hiley 1993; Hiley 2001), referring to an implicate order which unfolds into the different explicate domains of the mental and the material.
 They will be discussed in more detail in Section 5, “Brain and Mind as Dual Aspects”.

 Velmans (2002, 2009) has developed a similar approach, backed up with empirical material from psychology, and Strawson (2003) has proposed a “real materialism” which uses a closely related scheme.
 Another proponent of dual-aspect thinking is Chalmers (1996), who considers the possibility that the underlying, psychophysically neutral level of description could be best characterized in terms of information.